A Review of their Cleveland Show

 I have all their studio albums and I can tell you that there is not one clunker on them.
 I can and have listened to each one all the way through without hitting the track skip.
 It has been many years since I have been able to say that.
 Their up tempo songs are just as good as their ballads and all sound great when played live and unplugged.

-*Disclaimer* Ok, I should let you know that yes the Corr sisters are pretty to look at and they may not have achieved as much as they have had they not had their good looks especially in this day of style over substance.
-However, for me, looks are secondary to the music.
+*Disclaimer* Ok, I should let you know that yes the Corr sisters are pretty to look at and they may not have achieved as much as they have had they not had their good looks especially in these days of style over substance in the music business.
+However, for me, their looks are gravy on top of the great music they perform.

 How I got hooked: